I saw this going viral on Twitter:

 As I show here, even under the most unfavorable of circumstances, you are still left with $70k/year of discretionary income after all expenses.
 This was in 2019, so salaries have gone up even more.

 It helps greatly that income taxes in America are among the lowest of any developed country.
-The progressive tax structure means Americans who make as much as mid-six-figures have effective tax rates of only around 30-35% (this includes state taxes for California, the most expensive of any state) compared to 40-50% elsewhere.
-The alleged superiority of Britain’s ‘free’ healthcare is negated by higher wages and employer-sponsored healthcare for Americans.
+The progressive tax structure means Americans who make as much as mid-six-figures have effective tax rates of only around 25-30% compared to 40-50% elsewhere.
+This holds even after factoring in state tax.
+The alleged superiority of ‘free’ healthcare elsewhere is negated by higher wages, lower taxes, and employer-sponsored healthcare for Americans.

-In either example, thanks to low taxes and big salaries, this abundance of discretionary income can be invested in rapidly appreciating assets such as the S&P 500, the Nasdaq 100, or real estate to generate even more wealth.
-In 5-7 years, assuming diligent investing, a continuation of the bull market, and keeping expenses low [0], being a millionaire is not out of the question.
+Thanks to low taxes and big salaries, this abundance of discretionary income can be invested in rapidly appreciating assets such as the S&P 500, the Nasdaq 100, or real estate to generate even more wealth.
+Assuming diligent investing, a continuation of the bull market, and keeping expenses low [0], being a millionaire is not out of the question.
 Sure, this is not Bill-Gates-level wealth, but it’s not bad either for a W-2.
+To say that this is not ‘sufficiently rich’ sounds like goalpost moving, or due to social media warping people’s perception of wealth, as discussed earlier.

-To say that making millions is not ‘sufficiently rich’ sounds like goalpost moving to me.
 As shown by the many posts on ‘FIRE’ or investing Reddit communities of salaried people making millions–it is indeed possible to get rich working for someone else.
-These are young and middle-aged people on Reddit who have homes, nest eggs, a good work-life balance, and a high standard of living despite working for someone else, yet are somehow doing it wrong or are struggling according to the Twitter-narrative.
+These are young and middle-aged people on Reddit who have homes, nest eggs, a good work-life balance, and a high standard of living despite working for someone else, yet are somehow ‘doing it wrong’ or are struggling or miserable according to the Twitter or hustle-culture narrative.
 Hell, even Steve Balmer became richer than Bill Gates despite working for him.

 Cope culture does not mean it is hopeless.
 Everyone is still endowed with free will (within certain biological constraints).
 You can stop gambling on crypto or sports.
 Or you can learn a skill that pays well, like coding.
 You can choose to invest and live within your means.
 Also, what is wrong with honesty.
 I think it’s better to just accept that, yes, doctors and techies earn a lot of money, instead of inventing copes and fictional narratives that they don’t.
 That seems like a better way to go through life.